 Remember that you’ll need to have PDO, and pdo_mysql enabled in your php.ini.

-There are three other items that can be configured.
+There are a few other items that can be configured.
 Most developers complete these laundry-list items, but they’re not required for this tutorial.
 One is defining a custom string (or “salt”) for use in security hashes.
 The second is defining a custom number (or “seed”) for use in encryption.
-The third item is allowing CakePHP write access to its tmp folder.

 /** * A random string used in security hashing methods. */ Configure::write('Security.salt', 'pl345e-P45s_7h3*S@l7!');